BojoZahariev/Sketch/README.md

-DOM manipultaion exercise from The Odin Project.
+DOM manipulation exercise from The Odin Project.